wjonesusna2012/quorum-primer/README.md

 ### Ganache

 Ganahce, as part of the truffle suite, is essentially a personal blockchain that works to simulate the operation of a public blockchain.
 We have had limited success with ganache likely due to timing of callback functions being established in javascript and recommend integrating with dockerized version of the quorum network as soon as possible.
+For initial development, however, ganache serves a purpose.
+Ganache can be installed from the CLI here: https://github.com/trufflesuite/ganache-cli

 ### Truffle

 Truffle is a a series of tools that aid in ethereum blockchain development and are also suitable for working with a quorum based network.
-The truffle compiler is particularly useful for building smart contract bytecode and generating ABI.
+The truffle compiler is particularly useful for building smart contract bytecode and generating ABI. https://www.trufflesuite.com/